Healthy Homes Assessment Thorndon

 Home Assessments Thorndon for Rental Properties

-There are a myriad of things you should look for during a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of things you should look for in the house review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling could be significant for landlords and property managers.
-For specialist guidance, contact us today and book your rental property home assessment.
+The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can be significant for landlords and property managers.
+For specialist advice, call now and schedule your rental properties home evaluation.

 home assessments for rental properties